realpython/materials/python-tic-tac-toe-game-tkinter/README.md

 # Build a Tic-Tac-Toe Game With Python and Tkinter

-A tic-tac-toe game built with Python and Tkinter.
+This is the code for the Real Python tutorial [Build a Tic-Tac-Toe Game With Python and Tkinter](https://realpython.com/tic-tac-toe-python/).
+You learn to implement a tic-tac-toe game with Python and Tkinter.
 It allows two players to play a tic-tac-toe game on a shared device.

 ## Installation

 The game uses Tkinter to build its user interface.
 Since Tkinter is part of the Python standard library, you don't need to install anything to run the game.
-Just make sure that you have a version of Tkinter greater than 8.5.
+Just make sure that you have a version of Tkinter greater than or equal to 8.6.

 ## Run the Game